patcarrasco/eventapp/README.md

 # Eventapp

-A simple concert and sporting event discovery tool created with Rails, React, Google Maps and Firebase
+A concert and sporting event discovery tool created with Rails, React, Google Maps and Firebase

 ## Table of contents
 * [General info](#general-info)